 You are not required to have professional legal representation throughout the Defense Base Act settlement process.
 Understand that the insurance company that will be proposing your settlement offer is composed of professionals.
 They are not likely to have your best interest in mind.
 Your best chance at receiving a fair settlement for your injury is going to be with the assistance of an experienced Defense Base Act attorney.

 Grossman Attorneys at Law regularly handles Defense Base Act claims.
 They are available 24/7 to speak to you about your case.
-Contact Grossman Attorneys at Law at 1-800-940-8048 to guide you through the process and seek the compensation you deserve.
+Contact Grossman Attorneys at Law via our online contact form or give us a call at (800) 940-8048 to guide you through the process and seek the compensation you deserve.